-Montana's Commission on Community Service was established in 1993 to administer grants under the National and Community Service Trust Act of 1993.
-Under the Montana Commission on Community Service, ServeMontana administers funds to AmeriCorps State programs, encourages citizens of all ages, backgrounds, and abilities to engage in service, involves youth in the life and work of communities, and strengthens volunteerism for all Montanans.
+Montana's Commission on Community Service was established in 1993 to administer grants under the National and Community Service Trust Act of 1993, amended by the Edward M Kennedy Serve America Act of 2009.
+Under the Montana Commission on Community Service, ServeMontana administers funds to AmeriCorps State programs, encourage citizens of all ages, backgrounds, and abilities to engage in service, involve youth in the life and work of communities, and strengthen volunteerism for all Montanans.

-Expectations ServeMontana expects all respondents to display the following features,
+Expectations ServeMontana expects all respondents to display the following features:

-Address rural, underserved or areas of poverty not currently served by AmeriCorps programs

-Clearly connect proposed activities to the needs and priorities in the Montana State Service Plan

-Collaborative approach to planning, design, and the delivery of the program

-Inclusive in design and delivery, making the program accessible to individuals with disabilities
+- Address rural, Tribal, underserved, or areas of poverty not currently served by AmeriCorps programs - Clearly connect proposed activities to the needs and priorities in the Montana State Service Plan - ✓ Collaborative approach to program planning, design, and the delivery - Inclusive design and delivery, the program is accessible to individuals with disabilities